openvinotoolkit/model_server/docs/model_server_rest_api.md

 Flow after receiving request:
 1) If config file was changed - reload config.
-2) If any model version directory was changed or new version was added - reload this model.
+2) If any model version directory was changed or a new version was added - reload this model.
-3) If any model that is part of a DAG was changed or new version was added - reload this pipeline.
+3) If any model that is part of a DAG was changed or a new version was added - reload this pipeline.
-4) In case there are no errors in the reload operation, the response includes the status of all models and DAGs, otherwise error message is returned.
+4) In case there are no errors in the reload operation, the response includes the status of all models and DAGs, otherwise the error message is returned.

 **Request**

-To trigger reload, HTTP POST request with empty body should be sent on given URL.
+To trigger reload, an HTTP POST request with the empty body should be sent on the given URL.
 Example `curl` command:

 ```Bash
 curl --request POST http://${REST_URL}:${REST_PORT}/v1/config/reload